jupyter-book/example-js-anywidget/README.md

 ## Using the bundled plugin

 The output MyST anywidget can be loaded into a MyST project via an `anywidget` directive.
-You can publish the built plugin to a public artifact repository, such as a GitHub release artifact, and users can directly link to it in their anywidget directive:
+You can publish the built plugin to a public artifact repository, such as a GitHub Release artifact, and users can directly link to it in their anywidget directive:

 ```yaml
 project: